-Thus, once we exploit Theorem~\ref{multi_stable_law} and Lemma~\ref{lem:invariance} to~\eqref{conv_in_distr.c} we can write for an arbitrary bounded measurable function $\phi\in B(\mathbb{S}^{N-1})$ invariant under the symmetric group $S_N$ the integral~\eqref{4.1.13}.
-Moreover, we can choose $\phi=i_1^{-1}\Phi$ where $\Phi\in B(\mathbb S_{\Herm(N)})$ is an arbitrary measurable function that is bounded and invariant under the conjugate action of $\U(N)$.
+Thus, once we exploit Theorem~\ref{multi_stable_law} and Lemma~\ref{lem:invariance} to~\eqref{conv_in_distr.c} we can write for an arbitrary continuous function $\phi$ on $\mathbb{S}^{N-1}$ invariant under the symmetric group $S_N$ the integral~\eqref{4.1.13}.
+Moreover, we can choose $\phi=i_1^{-1}\Phi$ where $\Phi$ on $\mathbb S_{\Herm(N)}$ is an arbitrary measurable function that is bounded and invariant under the conjugate action of $\U(N)$.
 Explicitly, this means

 Because of the invariance we can introduce a Haar distributed unitary matrix as follows

 and similarly for the right hand side of~\eqref{4.1.13.c}.
 For the measures we have the relations $F(\dv X)=f_{\rm eig}(\dv x_\eig)\dv U$ and $H(\dv S)=h_{\rm eig}(\dv s_\eig)\dv V$ when considering the decompositions $X=U\diag(x_{\rm eig})U^\dagger$ as well as $S=V\diag(s_{\rm eig})V^\dagger$ and exploit that $U,V\in\U(N)/\U^N(1)$.
 In this way we end up with~\eqref{4.2.6} which is equivalent with statement (1) (with possibly different sequences $\{A_m\}_{m\in\mathbb{N}}$ and $\{B_m\}_{m\in\mathbb{N}}$) because of Theorem~\ref{multi_stable_law} and Lemma~\ref{lem:invariance}.